 Employment and "Phishing" Scams

-Please keep the following in mind when using OnRamp or any other job search website.
+Please keep the following in mind when using any other job search website.
 If you receive an email that fits any one of these criteria, chances are it is a scam.
 Beware if the email:

 - is from an individual or website you do not recognize.